 This is a question we get asked a lot of times

 As long as the condensation isn’t between the two panes of glass, you do not have a failed double glazed sealed unit

-If you put your hand on the internal pane and the water comes off + the same on the outer pane, your double glazing is still ok, if you repeat this method and the Mist/Water appears on the inside between panes then you would require a new Glass unit, the sealed unit has failed, in some cases the water does dry out, but the glass will never get any better and the energy performance would decrease, eventually stains between the glass would appear, the following pictures show the stages of the Glass unit failure
+If you put your hand on the internal pane and the water comes off + the same on the outer pane, your double glazing is fine.
+If you repeat this method and the Mist/Water appears on the inside between panes then you would require a new glass unit, the sealed unit has failed, in some cases the water does dry out, but the glass will never get any better and the energy performance would decrease, eventually stains between the glass would appear, the following pictures show the stages of the glass unit failure.

 What about the condensation on the inside of the windows?

 Condensation on the internal surface can typically be reduced by controlling activities within the home.
 For example, drying clothes inside or cooking results in hot humid air which then condenses on the relatively cold internal surface of the window.
 The most effective solutions are reducing these activities, improving ventilation or even using a de-humidifier.
 Of course, replacing old single glazed windows with much more highly performing double and triple glazing has helped to increase the internal surface temperature and reduce the incidence of internal condensation.

 Without this new product the homeowner can do very little to prevent condensation occurring on the outside surface of highly insulating glazing.